Laws & Fines

 Where you fight decides whether it’s legal.

-Combat zones — PvP is allowed, no penalty:
+Combat zones.
+PvP is allowed and carries no penalty:

 - Designated arena regions.

-- Declared duels — when both players consent to fight.
+- Declared duels, where both players have consented to fight.

-Civil areas — PvP is a crime.
-Spawn, the city and its streets, plots, markets, banks, and public infrastructure are no-PvP zones.
-Attacking another player there without their consent is an offense:
+Civil areas.
+PvP is a crime.
+Spawn, the city and its streets, plots, markets, banks, and public infrastructure are all no-PvP zones.
+Attacking another player in one without their consent is an offence:

-- Self-defense is never punished.
+- Self-defence is never punished.
 If you didn’t start the fight, you aren’t charged — the aggressor is.

-- Murder / unlawful killing — killing a player without consent, a duel, or self-defense — $2,000 to the city plus restitution paid to the victim (the value of lost items/XP, or a cash equivalent).
+- Murder / unlawful killing, meaning a kill without consent, a duel, or self-defence: $2,000 to the city plus restitution paid to the victim (the value of lost items and XP, or a cash equivalent).

-- Aggravated / gang attack — when several attackers act together against one victim, each is charged individually and the base fine is increased ×1.5 per attacker (or a flat +$1,000 each).
+- Aggravated / gang attack, where several attackers act together against one victim: each is charged individually and the base fine rises ×1.5 per attacker, or a flat +$1,000 each.

-Combat logging — disconnecting to escape an active fight.
-In PvP-enabled areas (the resource world, arenas, declared duels), logging out mid-combat to avoid being killed and dropping your items is prohibited.
-Genuine disconnects (crashes, lag, connection drops) aren’t violations — this targets deliberate or repeated logouts timed to escape a losing fight, and staff judge intent.
-A confirmed combat-logger pays restitution for what the other player would have recovered, plus — for clear or repeat cases — a fine and a criminal-record entry.
+Combat logging is disconnecting to get out of an active fight.
+In PvP-enabled areas (the resource world, arenas, declared duels), logging out mid-fight to avoid dying and dropping your items is prohibited.
+Crashes, lag spikes, and dropped connections are not violations.
+What this targets is deliberate or repeated logouts timed to escape a losing fight, and staff judge intent.
+A confirmed combat-logger pays restitution for what the other player would have recovered.
+Clear or repeat cases add a fine and a criminal-record entry on top.

 |---|---|---|